 BROKERS - There are websites out there who are masquerading as a classified ad site with local puppies from within your state.
 If you google "Goldendoodle puppies Indiana" (put any state in place of mine) you will see right at the top of the list, a broker site.
 I'm not going to name names but you can find it for yourself.
 All the puppies are pictured with nice little blurbs about each one and an inflated pricetag to make sure the broker gets paid.
 They try to lure you with "Lifetime Guarantee" and such phrases.
 These companies have been on the news.
 I've seen it personally.
 These puppies come from all over the country and the breeders are not screened as they claim.
 Many of these are puppy mill puppies and you'll never speak to the breeder so they don't have to be held accountable at all.
 Don't expect health testing on the parents or optimal health on the puppies.
 There have been lawsuits filed against these businesses because people received their puppy in terrible health and sometimes the puppies were so ill they didn't make it.

 BREEDERS - This is a hot topic.
 Breeders come in all shapes and sizes, ethically speaking.
 I'm not judging anyone but I am hopefully educating many.
 It is up to you to decide what risks you are willing to take.
 Some folks out there just see raising dogs as something fun to do while pocketing a little extra cash.
 They probably just have one or two dogs and maybe another family member owns the sire or something to that nature.
 Usually what you'll find in these situations are people who aren't trying to get rich but they just haven't put any thought into it at all.
 Their dogs may or may not have the right personalities.
 They most likely will not have any health testing nor did they come from breeders who did health testing.
 So, you will probably get a much cheaper (up front) puppy but even if there is a warranty of some kind, what difference will that make if your dog ends up with a debilitating genetic disorder?
 Then, in many cases, the only way a breeder will make good on a warranty is to take back the original puppy that your whole family has fallen in love with.
 That is a flaw I see on many warranties from all kinds of breeders.
 Another type of breeder I have run into is your high volume, trend chasing, jumbo dollar sign seeing, low investment making breeder.
-If a breeder can charge $1,500+ for a puppy, is it really too much to ask that the parents be carefully chosen and extensively health tested before breeding them?
-If a person wants to hand over $2000 (for example) for a puppy that is no better bred than one from the pet store, that's up to them.
-In that case, someone was in an awful big hurry (See above "Impulse Buying") to get a puppy and they had one "RIGHT NOW" (of course they had one available because they have 50 breeding dogs and 10 litters of genetically unsound puppies, at any given time) or they just don't realize they are in the process of paying the same price for less quality to a person who is just in it for the money.
+If a breeder can charge thousands of dollars for a puppy, is it really too much to ask that the parents be carefully chosen, from registered parents, and extensively health tested before breeding them?
+If a person wants to hand over that much cash for a puppy that is no better bred than one from the pet store, that's up to them.
+In that case, someone was in an awful big hurry (See above "Impulse Buying") to get a puppy and they had one "RIGHT NOW" (of course they had one available because they have 50 breeding dogs and 10 litters of genetically unsound puppies, at any given time) or they just don't realize they are in the process of paying the same price, for less quality, to a person who is just in it for the money.
 Their breeding dogs could be anything from another's breeder's backyard bred dogs to Craigslist freebies.
 Trust me, I've had breeders admit this to me.
 Don't be fooled by nice websites.
 Ask the right questions and get proof.
 That's the only way to find out what kind of breeder you are dealing with.
+FYI, if you adopt through a GANA breeder, you can rest easy because GANA requires its breeders to submit all heath testing and all dogs must have traceable lineage.
+It's nice to have a 3rd party doing all the heavy lifting for you. ;)

 WARRANTIES - This can be overwhelming.
 Everybody has their own warranty.
 Some short, some long, some fair, some not, etc. There are some serious red flags I've seen in various warranties.
 First, you should NEVER be expected to return your original puppy if he has a serious enough genetic disorder to cause the warranty to be utilized.
 If you want to treat your dog's illness and keep him, that should be an option for you.
 It isn't likely you could just throw him out and get a new one or put him in the recycle bin like the toaster.
 It seems like one of the most heartless and ridiculous things to put into a warranty.
 Why even have a warranty and create such obvious loopholes.
 It isn't a shirt you bought and discovered a hole in and now you have to exchange it!
 OK, with that said, most breeders only honor a warranty if the dog's life is seriously altered where it requires something "extra" for it to live (surgery, expensive treatments, etc.).
 This can be a gray area.
 Because it generally says seriously life altering or life threatening.
 Seriously life altering is that gray area because that is totally a matter of perspective.
 Make sure you trust your breeder.
 Make sure they are not just out for the money or they will always find a way out of backing their warranty.
 With that said, some people expect everything to be covered and that just isn't ever going to happen.
 If a dog has an allergy, heart murmur or thyroid imbalance, etc., they can live a full life just fine.
 I'm being completely up front so you understand what to expect.
 One other serious red flag I ran into....a breeder actually stated that they would not cover hip dysplasia if the vet used a sedative on the dog while taking the x-rays.
 OK, here is something most puppy buyers aren't aware of.
 Sedation is ALWAYS used during hip x-rays.
 If you don't make sure the dog is totally relaxed, the dog will almost always tense up while being awkwardly positioned for the x-ray.
 That, in turn, causes the joint to appear tighter.
 Therefore, the results will not be accurate as the hip joints will appear much better than they actually are.
 Every breeder knows this and if this is in their warranty, they cannot be trusted.
 If they really don't know it, I'd look for a breeder that is more knowledgable anyway.